Phoebe Dighton: Life

-Born 1 September 1790 and baptised on 3 October 1790 at St Marylebone Parish Church in London, she was the first child of the Massachusetts painter James Earl and Georgiana Caroline Pilkington (1757-1838), Irish daughter of John Carteret Pilkington.
-Her younger brother, also an artist, was Augustus Earle and her older half-brother was Admiral William Henry Smyth.
+Dighton was born Phoebe Earl (Note: Also cited as Earle.) on 1 September 1790 in London to James Earl, an American painter and an Irish mother Georgiana Caroline Pilkington (1759–1838).
+On 3 October 1790, Dighton was baptised at St Marylebone Parish Church.

+The maternal granddaughter of John Carteret Pilkington, a writer and singer, Dighton was the great-granddaughter of Laetitia Pilkington, a poet and writer, and Matthew Pilkington, a satirist and art historian.
+Through her father, Dighton was the niece of the artist Ralph Earl and the cousin of the painter Ralph Eleaser Whiteside Earl.
+One of three siblings, Dighton was older sister of the painter Augustus Earle.
+Dighton had two older maternal half-siblings, the naval officer and surveyor William Henry Smyth and Elizabeth Smyth, the carer of John Murray, 5th Duke of Atholl.

 On 22 June 1812 at St Pancras Old Church in London she married the fellow-painter Denis Dighton and they had two sons, the first not living long while the second, Henry Denis Dighton (1817-1874), became an officer in the British Army.
 In 1820 her work was first accepted for the Royal Academy Summer Exhibition and she exhibited there for much of the rest of her life.
 The Royal Society of British Artists also showed her work from 1825 on and she was exhibited at the British Institution.

 When her husband's mental health began to fail, she moved with him and their surviving son to Brittany, returning to England after his death in 1827.
 Settling in the spa town of Leamington, she built up a clientele as a teacher of drawing, painting and wax modelling, with her reputation became national in 1830 when she was given the court post of fruit and flower painter to the new Queen Adelaide.
 Living close to Stratford-upon-Avon, in 1835 she produced a book of hand-coloured lithographs called Relics of Shakespeare and her work was shown outside England at the Royal Scottish Academy in 1837.